Home>Health Hub>Gut Health>IBD Diet Myths Debunked by an IBD Dietitian: Part 2

 What is the most important thing to know?

-Working with a Specialist Dietitian during a flare up is key to advise you on your specific situation.
+Working with an IBD-Specialist Dietitian during a flare up is key to advising you on your specific situation.

-During remission, the current evidence and guidance leans suggests:
+During remission, the current evidence and guidance suggests:

 • Eating as varied a diet as tolerated - aiming for a Mediterranean style diet